particledatagroup/hep-resources/README.md

     Snowmass is organized by the Division of Particles and Fields (DPF) of the American Physical Society.
 Snowmass is a scientific study.
 It provides an opportunity for the entire particle physics community to come together to identify and document a scientific vision for the future of particle physics in the U.S. and its international partners.
 Snowmass will define the most important questions for the field of particle physics and identify promising opportunities to address them.
 P5 will take the scientific input from Snowmass and develop a strategic plan for U.S. particle physics that can be executed over a 10 year timescale, in the context of a 20-year global vision for the field.

-* [US Particle Physics Project Prioritization Panel (P5)](http://hitoshi.berkeley.edu/P5/) P5 reports to HEPAP (High-Energy Physics Advisory Panel) that advises High-Energy Physics of DOE Office of Science and Division of Physics of NSF.
-We will build on the “Snowmass” community study to hash out priorities for the next 10 years within 20-year context.
+* [US Particle Physics Project Prioritization Panel (P5)](http://hitoshi.berkeley.edu/P5/) P5 reports to HEPAP (High-Energy Physics Advisory Panel) that advises the High-Energy Physics program of the DOE Office of Science and Division of Physics of the NSF.
+It will build on the "Snowmass" community study to hash out priorities for the next 10 years within 20-year context.